fatih/subvim/README.md

 * Restore latest state (tab, files) when quitting and restarting again. (via [vim-session](https://github.com/inkarkat/vim-session))
 * Automatic closing of quotes, parenthesis, brackets, etc (via [delimitMate](https://github.com/Raimondi/delimitMate))
 * Splitting a window will put the new window right or below of the current one.
-* Easily switch between splits with `ctrl + h,j,k,l`.
 * Does not create files like `.swp`.
-* Searching will always center on the line it's found in.
 * Search by default incase sensitive, however if you use uppercase character incase sensitive search is ignored.